On Combining Machine Learning with Decision Making: The Machine Learning and Traveling Repairman Problem

-The graph traversal cost can be defined to match the application.
-We present two options.
-In Cost 1, for each node there is a cost for failure event $\{y=1\}$ in every time step prior to a visit by the repair crew.
-There can be repeated failures, where each failure has the same cost.
-In Cost 2, there is a cost for the first event on a node prior to its visit by the repair crew.
-Cost 2 assumes that the repair crew wants to reach the node before its first failure, and that there are no additional failures after the first one.
-Both Cost 1 and Cost 2 can be appropriate for various power grid applications.
-Cost 2 is appropriate for the delivery truck application, where perishable items can fail (once an item has spoiled, it cannot spoil again).
-Both graph traversal costs use the predictions on the nodes, $f_{\lambda}(\tilde{x}_i)$.
+The operational cost can be defined to match the application.
+In the first option (denoted as Cost 1), for each node there is a cost for (possibly repeated) failures prior to a visit by the repair crew.
+In this case, temporary repairs are made to fix each node before the repair crew comes to make permanent repairs.
+In the second option (denoted as Cost 2), for each node, there is a cost for the first failure prior to visiting it.
+In this case, permanent repairs are made when there is an event, or when the repair crew arrives, whichever is sooner.
+There is a natural interpretation of the failures as being generated by a continuous random process at each of the nodes.
+When discretized in time, this is approximated by a Bernoulli process with parameter $p(\tilde{x}_{i})$.
+Both Cost 1 and Cost 2 are appropriate for power grid applications.
+Cost 2 is also appropriate for delivery truck routing applications, where perishable items can fail (once an item has spoiled, it cannot spoil again).

-We can provide a very natural interpretation in terms of a simple stochastic process for both these costs.
-Consider that there is a continuous time stochastic process at each node $\tilde{x}_{i}$, which when discretized by time steps of appropriate duration, can be approximated by a Bernoulli process with parameter $p(\tilde{x}_{i})$.
-We will see later on that for Cost 2, the random variables at each time step are required to be independent whereas for Cost 1 no such restriction is necessary (because of linearity of expectations).
-Such a stochastic process perspective is useful when one designs their own, possibly more complex, cost models.